May 22, 0346 hours

 "You mean -- let us all become comfortable with the cobra nestled in our midst, so we'll never see it coming when he turns on us?"
 Abby retorted.

 "We watched him shoot down his own crewmates in cold blood," Chang said, aware that Abby expected his support in this argument.
-"Captain's got to understand why the rest of us are extremely uncomfortable with this."
+"Captain's got to understand why the rest of us are extremely uncomfortable about all of this."

 "She does," Sully said.
 "And she probably would prefer to hear from you directly about it, too--"